-Independence Day: India is ‘mother of democracy’, diversity is its strength, says PM Modi
+Independence Day: India facing challenges of corruption and nepotism, says PM Modi

-The prime minister paid tributes to several freedom fighters, including Jawaharlal Nehru, VD Savarkar and Bhagat Singh, among others.
+The prime minister said that corruption was like a termite that was hollowing out the country.

 Prime Minister Narendra Modi on Monday said that India’s strength lies in its diversity and described the country as the “mother of democracy” on the occasion of the country’s 76th Independence Day.